 - Proposes long-term monitoring of SRO health and related issues.

 - Articulate an outreach or educational component utilizing project data to advocate for policies or regulations that improve the health of Southern Resident Orcas.

 - Include the robust participation of community-based organizations.

 - Multi-year projects are allowed, with a maximum allowable overall project duration of 5 years.
-However, jointly funded projects that are larger scale or longer-term projects requiring greater than $75,000 for full completion should include a Phase 1 which could be fully implemented with the maximum grant available in the current funding round.
-Applicants who successfully complete Phase 1 will have an opportunity to apply for the balance of the funding needed to complete their projects in future funding cycles.
+However, jointly funded projects that are larger scale or longer-term projects requiring more than $75,000 for full completion should include a specific phase, which could be fully implemented with the maximum grant available in the current funding round.
+Applicants who successfully complete this phase will have an opportunity to apply for the balance of the funding needed to complete their projects in future funding cycles.

 Maximum Grant Size